northle/docs/docs/1.x/basics/views.md

 # Views

-Norther comes with handy built-in view templating engine.
+Northle comes with handy built-in view templating engine.
 Views is your app are placed in `/views` directory and have the `*.north.html` extension.

 ## Templates

-Norther's template engine allows you to create loops, conditionals and variable interpolation.
+Northle's template engine allows you to create loops, conditionals and variable interpolation.

 The example template with conditional rendering block looks like this: